-The Process of whisking matcha is considered to be the most crucial step to preparing a good matcha.
+The process of whisking matcha is considered to be the most crucial step to preparing a good matcha.
 A good key to note is that all matcha is green tea, but not all green tea is matcha.
 Matcha technically does not dissolve in water on its own, nor does it steep on its own the way green tea leaves do.
 Instead when matcha powder comes in contact with water, it will most likely clump up together.
 The sole purpose of whisking it to mix the matcha so that it can be completely suspended in water.
-When whisked, you'll find a luxurious frothy, foamy layer sitting on the bright emerald green matcha, read to be sipped.
+When whisked, you'll find a luxurious frothy, foamy layer sitting on the bright emerald green matcha, ready to be sipped.

 Our Traditional Whisk vs. Electric

 Bamboo Whisk -- Our Junbi bamboo matcha whisk contains 100 prongs compared to competitive brands on the market, with 50 prongs.
 During the whisking process, the additional prongs add more airiness to the matcha, and as a result you will achieve the frothy layer!